BatchClayderman/ForestAdvisor/README.md

 ForestAdvisor is a system for collecting, selecting, and optimizing forest management plans.
 The system contains the natural language processing part and the carbon prediction part.

-## Natural Language Processing Part
+## The Natural Language Processing Part

 This part contains parts of codes from the UWC and the Bert.